 The state of Pennsylvania takes your child’s financial well-being seriously.
 Both parents are expected to contribute to your child’s support however they can before, during and after divorce.
 This may look different for every family.
 A child custody lawyer can help you understand how child support works.

 Child support guidelines can be confusing.
 I am happy to take the time to explain the important factors that may impact the support order in your case.
-My name is Angela Flouras Rieck, and I have spent over a decade helping clients and their families with family law issues such as divorce, property division, child custody and visitation and child support.
+My name is Angela Flouras Rieck, and I have spent over a decade helping clients and their families with family law issues such as divorce, property division, child custody and child support.
 I was born and raised in Lancaster, and I am proud to serve my neighbors and community at The Law Office of Angela Flouras Rieck.

 What To Expect With Child Support